A Glass Artist Weighs In On The Viral Coperni Glass Handbag

 Are Blown Glass Pieces Expensive?

-The Coperni x Heven glass handbag will be retailing for a whopping $2,700, according to Paper Magazine.
+The Coperni x Heven glass handbag will be retailing for a whopping $2,700 ($3,630 AUD), according to Paper Magazine.
 While dropping thousands on a glass handbag may seem excessive, Rile Smith says this price isn’t unusual for the blown glass market.
 “It's all a very expensive art form,” she says, adding that the costs of electricity, materials, and technical craft contribute to this price.

 Other artists are also making glass handbags for cheaper prices — or at least items that could be used as glass handbags.
 Homeware brand Sage & Sill sells a bag-like vase with straps for $125, while craftspeople on Etsy are offering similar styles in acrylic (which looks somewhat like glass) for less than $100.